The adoption of ePlan will simplify access to land information for surveyors, government entities (including referral authorities) and the community.

 What is ePlan?

-ePlan is a digital data file created using the Single CAD Format File (SCFF) methodology that represents cadastral and administrative information related to a plan.
+ePlan is a digital data file created using the Single CAD Format File (SCFF) specification, which represents cadastral and administrative information related to a plan.

 ePlan improves data quality, minimises duplication, and paves the way for end-to-end digital data workflows throughout the lifecycle of a plan within SPEAR. ePlan is an important foundational milestone in the 10-year strategy for Victoria’s cadastral system.